 As you write, make sure to use your keyword throughout your page.
 Google needs to see that phrase to properly index your page.
 That said, don’t forget that you’re ultimately writing for people who don’t want to read content that’s overly stuffed with search terms.

 Start your page content with a brief summary of the episode.
-Your goal here is to convince the reader to hit that play button (if they haven’t already).
+Your goal here is to convince the reader to hit that play button.
 Hook them with a story, a provocative statement, a thought-provoking question.
 Don’t be afraid to create suspense or debunk conventional wisdom.
 Keep it under 100 words.

 What should you say?
 Use benefits-based language that explains what the reader will get by listening to the full show.
 How will their lives be better after they hear it?
 Include your hardest-hitting points of data and quotes.